 This year marks the 200th anniversary of the Battle of Credit Island, which took place during the War of 1812, on the fourth and fifth of September 1814.

 Special Collections will be participating in the city’s commemoration of this event on August 30, on Credit Island, with an interactive booth.
 We hope to see you there!

 In addition, we’ll be dedicating this month’s blog posts to the history of Credit Island, from the Battle to the present day.

-The War of 1812 was a short war, only two and a half years long, fought between the United States, which was less than 30 years old, and the British, who were still feeling resentful about losing their colonies.
+The War of 1812 was a short war, only two and a half years long, fought between the United States, which was less than 30 years old, and the British, who were still annoyed over losing their colonies.

 It’s often treated as a simple date in our timeline—if we’re asked about details, the only ones that usual come to mind are the burning of the White House and First Lady Dolley Madison saving George Washington’s portrait just before it went up in flames.

 But the 1812 War was more important to Davenport, Iowa, than we might think.

 Most of the Native Americans living around present day Rock Island, Illinois—including the Sac-Fox tribe led by Chief Black Hawk—were understandably resentful of American settlers, who were not particularly careful or polite about setting up home in their territories.
 Various unfair treaties chipped away at trust as well as land rights, and by 1812, Chief Black Hawk was ready to join with the few nearby British outposts that remained, hoping to force the Americans off his people’s land.

 Meanwhile, a young Antoine LeClaire, whose mother was Pottawattamie and who had been successfully running a trading post in Milwaukee, nevertheless decided to fight on the side of the Americans in the War.
 His knowledge of Native American languages proved helpful.